annickboel/skills/VUE/VUE-Part6.md

 >         So that I can access to features protected by authentication
 >       Business rules:
 >         The Register mechanism will rely on the User API
->         The state will be maintained in the centralized store
+>         The authentication state will be maintained in the centralized store
 >         Registration with an already existing email will be forbidden.
 An error message will be displayed
->         On successfull registration:
+>         On registration success:
 >         - 'Logged as' and Logout sections will be added in the navigation bar
 >         - Login and Register links will disappear
 >         - A new user profile will be added in the fake database
 >         - The user will be considered as authenticated.
 >         - The user will be redirected to the Home page
+>         On registration failure:
+>         - An error message will be displayed
+>         The API error message will disappear on focus in any mandatory field
 >       Acceptance tests:
+>         The Register mechanism relies on the User API
+>         The authentication state is maintained in the centralized store
+>         On registration success:
->         After successfull registration a new profile has been added in the fake database
+>         - A new profile has been added in the fake database
->         A error message is displayed if the email is already existing
->         The registered user is considered as authenticated
->         'Logged as' and Logout section have been added in the navigation bar
+>         - A 'Logged as' and Logout section have been added in the navigation bar
->         Login and Register are no more present
+>         - The Login and Register links are no more present
+>         - The authentictation state has been updated in the centralized store
->         The registered user is redirected to the Home page
+>         _ The registered user is redirected to the Home page
+>         On registration failure:
+>         - The relevant error message is displayed
+>         - No profile has been added in the fake database
+>         The API error message disappears on focus on any mandatory field
+>

 ## Step 5: [User Story] Login
 >     [User story] Login